siddhant8019/A-Chat-Application/README.md

 # A-Chat-Application
 It's just a basic chat application done in JAVA.
-Where we have taken only two members on server chatting with each other.
+We have taken only two members on the server chatting with each other.

 ## Overview
 Provide a concise overview of what your project is about.
 Mention its purpose, key features, and any other relevant information.

 ## Features

-- List some key features of your project.
-- Another feature goes here.
-- ...
+- Search rooms and messages.
+- Update User Profile: Name, About, Profile Photo.
+- Add/Delete Room (only admin or room owner can delete the room)
+- Upload photos and videos (cannot upload multiple files).

+🙂Simple What's APP clone!
 ## Screenshots

 ![Screenshot 1](An_image_of_a_Chat_application1.png)